status-im/network-stories/Message Passing.md

-# Phrase: Decentralization
+# Phrase: Message Passing

-### Related:
+### Related: #p2p

 ## Operating Definition:

-	ELI5: How concentrated a given metric is.
+	ELI5: Process of creation, routing, and receival of one entity sending a message to another.

 ## Current "Standard" Implementation: